 This course teaches the use of mathematical models to solve real-world problems.
 The modelling cycle will be practiced using problems found in the real world.
 Prerequisites: MATH 222, 223 or MATH 253, 267.
 Three credits.
-Not offered 2007-2008.
+Offered 2008-2009 and in alternate years.